simplesamlphp/simplesamlphp/CONTRIBUTE.md

 deploy, and therefore we try to avoid it.
 * Add **unit tests** to verify that your code not only works but also keeps working over time.
 When adding tests, keep the same directory structure used for regular classes.
 Try to cover **all your code** with tests.
 The bigger the test coverage, the more reliable and better our library is.
+Read our [guidelines](TESTING.md) to learn more about tests.
 * Add proper **documentation** explaining your how to use your new feature or how your code changes things.
 * Submit your code as a **pull request** in github, from a branch with a descriptive name in your own fork of the repository.
 Add a meaningful, short title, and explain in detail what you did and why in the description of the *PR*.